Product Guide

 The Bottom Line

 Clear silicone corner guards are one of the few baby-proofing products that are genuinely easy to live with.
-They work, they're nearly invisible, and they cost almost nothing.
-The only way they fail is if the adhesive gives out — so buy the ones with 3M VHB, prep your surfaces properly, and check them monthly.
+They work, they’re nearly invisible, and they cost almost nothing.
+The only way they fail is if the adhesive gives out.
+Buy the ones with 3M VHB, prep your surfaces properly, and check them monthly.